WANT TO SELL YOUR BOAT: WHERE DO I START?

 - A clean bottom will make the boat perform better during sea trials.

-Once the boat has been detailed, maintain weekly until sold.
+Once the boat has been detailed try to keep it that way until sold.

 - Make sure all gauges function properly.